 Loan to Value Calculator Key Terms

 - Current Mortgage Balance: The current principal balance of your mortgage.

 - Second Mortgage Balance: If you have a second mortgage, this value would be the current principal balance.

 - Lien Balances (If Any): A lien balance is a sum of money owed to a specific person who has won a judgment in a legal case.
 To recover funds, the person can place a lien or a "hold" on an asset until the lien is paid.
 Liens can be placed against real estate, bank accounts, and more.

 How do you calculate loan to value?

-- The first loan-to-value ratio is calculated by dividing the current mortgage amount by the property value and the cummualtive loan-to-value ratio is calculated by dividing the morgage amount(s) by the property value.
+- The first loan-to-value ratio is calculated by dividing the current mortgage amount by the property value, and the cumulative loan-to-value ratio is calculated by dividing the mortgage amount(s) by the property value

-Our financial calculators are provided as a free service to our members.
-The information supplied by these calculators is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit or implied) regarding their accuracy or applicability to your specific circumstances.
-All examples are hypothetical and are for illustrative purposes, and are not intended to provide investment advice.
+Our financial calculators are provided as a free service to our Members.
+The information these calculators supply is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit, or implied) regarding their accuracy or applicability to your specific circumstances.
+All examples are hypothetical and illustrative and do not intend to provide investment advice.
 TDECU does not accept any liability for loss or damage whatsoever, which may be attributable to the reliance on and use of the calculators.
 Use of any calculator constitutes acceptance of the terms of this agreement.
-TDECU recommends you to find a qualified professional for advice with regard to your personal finance issues.
+TDECU recommends finding a qualified professional for advice about your personal finance issues.